iotaledger/bee/.github/pull_request_template.md

 # Description of change

 Please write a summary of your changes and why you made them.

+## Links to any relevant issues

 Be sure to reference any related issues by adding `fixes # (issue)`.

 ## Type of change